Partition (song): Live performances

 Both "Yoncé" and "Partition" were part of the setlist of the second European leg of The Mrs. Carter Show World Tour with the first performance of both tracks taking place in Glasgow at the SSE Hydro arena on February 20, 2014.
 During the performance of the songs, Beyoncé performed similar choreographies to the ones seen in the music videos of the songs with her background dancers.
 The end of "Partition" saw Beyoncé appearing with a silhouette, dancing on a couch.
 While reviewing one of the concerts of the tour, Robert Copsey from Digital Spy noted that the chair dance performed during "Partition" was the dancing highlight of the show.
 Graeme Virtue of The Guardian felt that "Partition" along with "Blow" and "Naughty Girl", "make[s] a persuasive case for Mrs Carter, the unstoppable sex machine".
 BBC News' Mark Savage felt that "her new material [from Beyoncé] showcases an unparalleled variety of vocal styles, ranges and phrasing" during the concert, something he noticed in the "urban swagger" of "Yoncé".

 "Partition" and "Yoncé" were part of the setlist of Beyoncé and Jay-Z's co-headlining On the Run Tour (2014) where both of the songs were performed separately.
 The performance of "Partition" opened with a new half-minute explicit rap verse sung by Jay-Z seated as crimson light illuminated him.
 After he finished his part, Beyoncé appeared on stage in front of a digital screen dancing along with her female dancers on stripper poles.
 Consequence of Sound's Alex Young chose the song as one of the particular highlights of the show.
 A pre-recorded performance from that tour was broadcast at the 2014 BET Awards on June 29, 2014.
 Lily Harrison of E!
 Online felt that the pair "certainly brought the house down with their sexy performance" while praising Beyoncé's look and accurately performed choreography.
 Maurice Bobb on behalf of MTV News felt that the BET Awards "saved the best for last" and described the performance as "exciting" despite being pre-recorded.
 Adam Fleischer of the same publication felt that the rapper was "sprinkling his classic Jay flair all over" in his verse during the performance.
 Spin editor Colin Joyce found the duo's delivery of the song to be "stunning".
 In 2016, "Partition" and "Yoncé" were part of the setlist during The Formation World Tour.
+"Partition" was also part of the setlist of the Renaissance World Tour, and "Yoncé" was played in an interlude.